 Start with basic first Disable any security software (if installed).
 Run system optimizer like Ccleaner to clean cache, junk, memory dump etc. And cleanup broke registry problems.

 Also make sure your system is updated, has installed the latest windows updates.
 Or you can manually check and updates from Settings -> update & security -> windows update -> check for updates.

 Perform a clean boot to start Windows by using a minimal set of drivers and startup programs.
 This helps eliminate software conflicts that occur when you install a program or an update or when you run a program.
 And Run the game, (which crashes while playing) check working normally.
-If yes then may any third party application causing the issue.
-Identify the causing application and uninstall.
+If yes then may any third-party application causing the issue.
+Identify the causing application and uninstall it.

 Disable programs in the background

 Most games tend to take up a lot of memory, so it’s always wise to close background programs before playing.
 If a game is unable to gain access to the memory it needs, it will either crash or run very slowly.
 To disable background running apps: